Gathrazio/icecream-shop/shop-api-documentation.md

 Orders

-Orders are carts that have been through the checkout process and are stored as sub-documents inside user documents.
+Orders are slightly reformatted carts that have been through the checkout process and are stored as sub-documents inside user documents.
 Each order belongs to exactly one user and has its own `_id` property.

 An example order is below: